 Men’s Cropped Pants

 Cropped trousers are ideal for the summer – you can enjoy the heat without getting too hot and you don’t have to fully get your legs out.
-Your cropped trousers can fall anywhere from just below the knee to around the ankle.
+Your cropped trousers can fall anywhere from mid calf to around the ankle.
 We’d recommend going for ones that finish just above the ankle, as you don’t want them swinging around your calves, because quite frankly this isn’t a good look.
 It’s a good idea to find a pair that fit well on the waist, as adding a belt can make them less comfortable in the heat (unless it’s for style purposes, of course).

 How to Wear Trousers in the Summer

-Best Chinos for Men
+The Best Chinos for Men

 Men’s chinos, also known as men’s khaki pants, are quite versatile for any season or occasion.
-When you’re thinking about what chinos will look best, you don’t have to be afraid to try out a few different colours.
+When you’re thinking about which chinos will look best, you don’t have to be afraid to try out a few different colours.
 The best summer chinos are the ones that you feel comfortable in no matter the colour.
 If you’re confident enough then most looks will work.
 Stone, khaki or even men’s red pants are a great choice for hotter days.
 These all work well with a simple T-shirt or polo so will already go with most items in your wardrobe.

 Men’s Twill Pants

 We all now know how breathable cotton is.
 So if you do love a bit of cotton, there’s an option called twill.
 There are quite a few benefits to wearing twill fabrics.
-The construction of the fabric means that it avoids picking up a lot of dirt, ideal in the summer when every field instantly becomes an opportunity to sit and chill.
+The construction of the fabric means that it avoids picking up a lot of dirt – ideal in the summer when every field instantly becomes an opportunity to sit and chill.
 This means you’re less likely to have grass stains on your favourite pair of trousers.

 They’re also easy to maintain – the construction means that creases fall out easily, so less time spent inside ironing and more out in the sunshine.
 They’re more durable than the standard plain weave fabric pants and you’ll find they can endure a lot more before you end up with holes appearing in random places.